 Discount Rate - The discount rate used to measure the total pension liability was 7.25%.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that Township contributions will be made at rates equal to the difference between actuarially determined contribution rates and the employee rate.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees for the next 94 years.
-Therefore, the long-term expected rate of return on pension plan investments (7.25%) was applied to the next 94 periods of projected benefit payments, and then the municipal bond rate (3.71%) was utilized, resulting in a single discount rate of 7.25 being used to determine the total pension liability.
+Therefore, the long-term expected rate of return on pension plan investments (7.25%) was applied to the next 94 periods of projected benefit payments, and then the municipal bond rate of 2.00% (based on an index of 20-year general obligation bonds with an average AA credit rating with is published by the Federal Reserve as of December 31, 2020) was utilized, resulting in a single discount rate of 7.25 being used to determine the total pension liability.